blocksds/sdk/docs/content/tutorial/advanced/video_capture/index.md

 ![Video system diagram](ds_video_diagram.png)

+Note that the sub graphics engine doesn't support 3D, video capture or the special video display modes.

 The two most important settings of this diagram are:

 - The switch to select BG0 or the 3D output with `DISPCNT.3`.
 Applications that